katelynnrachel/ckids_fred_morstatter/README.md

 # ckids_fred_morstatter

-1. Open a terminal, and install jupyter-lab.
+1. Open a terminal, and install jupyter-lab using the "pip install jupyterlab" command.
 2. Go to the project directory.
 3. Run the command "jupyter-lab"